 What do I need to bring on the day of surgery?

-You will need to bring a list or the actual prescription medications your child takes at home.
+You will need to bring a list with dosages or the actual prescription medications in original bottles your child takes at home.
 If your child takes a bottle, please bring it with the formula so it can be given after surgery.
 We will provide juice and water after surgery; if your child uses a sippy cup, please bring it with you.
 He or she may want to bring a favorite blanket, toy or stuffed animal.

 What should my child wear?